-There are quite a lot of them out there, AWeber, Emma, MailChimp, Constant Contact, etc.
+There are quite a lot of email service providers out there.
+You can choose from AWeber, Emma, MailChimp, Constant Contact, etc.

 But what should you look for?

 And which is the best email service provider?

 Or can you just use Outlook or Webmail (hey, those are free)?